-Understanding the Sources of Cigarette Odor
+Understanding the Why: Source of Cigarette Odor

-Smoking indoors, whether it's cigarettes, cigars, or pipes, releases smoke particles into the air, which then cling to various surfaces in your apartment.
+Smoking indoors, whether it's cigarettes, cigars, or pipes, releases smoke particles into the air, which then cling to various surfaces in your home.
 Those smoke particles are known as thirdhand smoke, which poses a potential health hazard to those who are exposed to it.
 Continuously smoking indoors results in a buildup of thirdhand smoke, creating a persistent tobacco smoke odor that can be challenging to eliminate.

-Ventilation: Letting Fresh Air In
+Let Fresh Air In

 One of the first steps to tackle cigarette smell is to introduce fresh air into your apartment.
 Open windows and use fans to create proper airflow.
 The increased airflow will help remove stagnant air and bring in fresh outdoor air, reducing the intensity of the odor.